AIDXNZ/AIDXNZ/README.md

 # Hello 👋
 ## My Name is Aidan

-I am a software engineer focused on security

 I like working with Rust, IPFS, Libp2p and much more
 - 🏢 I'm currently working on CISSP ISC2 Certifiication, Mobile IPFS Impelmentation
 - ⚙️ I use daily: `.rs`, `.py`